-We ask our guests to follow these suggestions and rules to ensure the dignity and sanctity of our gatherings and the privacy of our guests.
+We ask our guests to follow these suggestions and rules to ensure our gatherings' dignity and sanctity and the privacy of our guests.

-Soliciting or proselytizing on the behalf of business, political, or religious groups and/or personal interests without express, formal permission of the Grove is not acceptable.
+Soliciting or proselytizing on behalf of a business, political or religious groups, and personal interests without the formal permission of the Grove is not acceptable.